bitlevi/bitlevi/content/posts/unspent-capacity.md

 author: Bitlevi
 date: 2023-06-11
 draft: false
-Title: What is the unspent capacity in Whirlpool?
+Title: What is the "Unspent Capacity" in Whirlpool?
 ---
 If you happen to follow [**Samourai Wallet**](https://twitter.com/SamouraiWallet) or [**TDevD**](https://twitter.com/SamouraiDev) on Twitter, you may have noticed their posts about "Unspent Capacity" and wondered what it meant.
 You may have also been curious as to why the Samourai Wallet cypherpunks seem so thrilled when this number increases (I certainly was).